 I’ve provided a free printable that you can use to invite your friends and family to a fun 80’s movie night.

 How to Make Movie Ticket Invitations

-1.Download the free printable movie ticket invitations and print on your choice of paper.
-I used bright yellow.
+1.Download the free printable movie ticket invitations and print them on your choice of colored paper.

 2. Cut out the tickets as shown, leaving the edges of the short sides extra long.

 3. Use a standard size hole-punch to create a torn ticket effect on the two short sides.

 4. Fill out the ticket with your movie night details.

 Top 80’s Family Movies